 January 20, 2012 - More White Pocket

 I had the good fortune to be at The White Pocket last August in great light so I'm posting some new images and shooting recommendations.
 I've added two new sections to the White Pocket section, one containing some panoramas of the area, and the second with some photography tips.
-To view the panoramas as "moving images" you should be running a browser supporting html5 such as Chrome, Firefox 9, Internet Explorer 9, Safari, the Ipad browser, or the Android browser.
+To view the panoramas as "moving images" you should be running a browser supporting html5 such as Chrome, Firefox, Internet Explorer 9 or later, Safari, the Ipad browser, or the Android browser.
 My site is best viewed using these browsers.
-Some of the galleries on my site only display if Flash is enabled.
-I am gradually adding additional code so this is not a requirement.

 January 16, 2012 - Tips and Techniques